 Mr. Myers owns and operates a 7,200-acre farm in Tunica County, farming rice, corn, soybeans and wheat.
 He serves on the board of directors of Coahoma Electric Association and is a director of the Mississippi Rice Council.
-He is the past district chairman of Soil Conservation, past chairman of Tunica Academy and past director of YMD, FSA Committee and NRCS.
-He is a member of Farm Bureau, Delta Council, the American Soybean Association and the NRA.
-Mr. Myers currently serves as a member of the Stockholder Advisory Committee (SAC) for the Tenth Farm Credit District and has previously served as chairman of the SAC.
-He also represents the Association on the Tenth Farm Credit Council.
+Mr. Myers is a proud member of Farm Bureau, Delta Council, the American Soybean Association and the NRA.
+He currently serves as a member of the Stockholder Advisory Committee (SAC) for the Tenth Farm Credit District and represents the Association on the Tenth District Farm Credit Council.
 Mr. Myers serves as an elder and clerk of the Session of Tunica Presbyterian Church.
 He and his wife, Sheryl, reside in Dundee, Mississippi.

 Dr. Blaine has a Ph.D. in agronomy from Mississippi State University.
-Dr. Blaine owns and operates a timber, hay and cattle farm in central Mississippi.
-He is a partner/owner in Southern Ag Consulting, Inc., a crop consulting firm, and also a partner/owner in Alliance Ag Risk Management.
+In addition to owning and operating a timber, hay and cattle farm in central Mississippi, he is a partner/owner in Southern Ag Consulting, Inc., a crop consulting firm, and a partner/owner in Alliance Ag Risk Management.
 Dr. Blaine is a Certified Crop Adviser and a licensed Crop Consultant.
-He is a member of the Mississippi Farm Bureau and the Mississippi Forestry Association and a life member of the American Soybean Association, the Mississippi Soybean Association, the Mississippi Cattlemen’s Association, and the National Rifle Association.
+He is a member of the Mississippi Farm Bureau, the Mississippi Forestry Association, the American Soybean Association, the Mississippi Soybean Association, the Mississippi Cattlemen’s Association, and the National Rifle Association.
 He and his wife, Emily, are members of Friendship Baptist Church and are the parents of four children.

 Mr. Gulledge was born and raised in Leland, Mississippi, and graduated from Mississippi State University.
 He has also attended the Graduate School of Banking at Louisiana State University and the University of Georgia School of Executive Development.
 Mr. Gulledge has held numerous advisory and board positions in community and charity organizations and is an active member of the First Presbyterian Church of Greenwood.
 He is currently the owner and manager of Gulledge Capital, LLC and Portadown Land Company, LLC.
 He and his wife, Patricia, have three children and one grandchild.